 Studies and field tests show that roadside reflectors do reduce crash frequency somewhat, but as of now there's no foolproof method to keep animals off our roads.

 Instructions for embedding: any iframe that wraps this content should be 800x600 or a larger 4x3 aspect ratio.

 What May Help

-Watch out at mealtime.
-Pay particular attention at dusk and dawn, when these animals usually venture out to eat.
+- Watch out at mealtime.
+Pay particular attention between dusk and dawn, when these animals usually venture out to eat.

 If you are commenting using a Facebook account, your profile information may be displayed with your comment depending your privacy settings.
 By leaving the 'Post to Facebook' box selected, your comment will be published to your Facebook profile in addition to the space below.